dini-ag-kim/avram/specification.md

 * key `$schema` with an URL of the [Avram metaschema](#metaschema)
 * key `deprecated-fields` with a [field schedule](#field-schedule)
 * key `count` with a non-negative integer

+Multiple schemas with same `title`, `description`, `url` and/or `profile` MAY exist but all schemas with same `profile` URI MUST include same field definition for fields with same field identifier.

 ##### Example